Lashkar-e-Taiba: Publications

 Christine Fair estimates that, through its editing house Dar al Andalus, "LeT is perhaps the most prolific producer of jihadi literature in Pakistan."
 By the end of the 90s, the Urdu monthly magazine Mujallah al-Dawah had a circulation of 100 000, another monthly magazine, Ghazwa, of 20 000, while other weekly and monthly publications target students (Zarb-e-Tayyaba), female students (Tayyabaat), children and those who are literate in English (Voice of Islam and Invite) or Arabic (al-Ribat).
 It also published, every year, around 100 booklets, in many languages.
 It has been described as a "profitable department, selling lacs of books every year."

 Antisemitism

 Lashkar-e-Taiba, the Pakistan-based Islamic terrorist group, has also expressed antisemitic views.
-The organization declares the Jewish people to be "Enemies of Islam" and designates Israel as an "Enemy of Pakistan".
+The organisation declares the Jewish people to be "Enemies of Islam" and designates Israel as an "Enemy of Pakistan".

 The Hasidic Jewish (Chabad) religious centre Nariman House in Mumbai was hit by Lashkar-e-Taiba militants during the 2008 Mumbai attacks in India.
 The sole surviving perpetrator of the attack, Ajmal Kasab, was eventually captured by Indian security forces.
 Antisemitic views were evident from the testimonies of Kasab following his arrest and trial.